UPPMAX/HPC-python/reflections/202604_whole_course/README.md

 follow the literature instead.
 Would we be in doubt, then checking the literature is a great next step.

-## Actually listen to feedback
+## Actually listen to feedback from learners

 Here is some feedback from [the May 2023 evaluations](../evaluations/20230523/evaluation_20230523.csv):

 - Please be prepared and make it more hands-on.
-- Test the modules work the day before instead of a week before!
-  More exercises for us to try
+- More exercises for us to try
-- More exercises all over.
+- More exercises all over
 - more time for code-along and on-your-own to try it
-- More GPU and ML examples.
-More about how to install packages in virtual environment as I had problems
 - longer time to do the exercises

 This means already since May 2023 the learners ask for more time for exercises.
-Are they being listened to?
+Are they really being listened to?
+Or is this a matter of teaching practice that states that lecturing is better than exercises?

+## Listen to feedback from teachers

+There has never been a teacher giving proper feedback about the course.
+I would like that.

+I have had an observer this course for Day 1.
+It helped me grow.

+## My conclusion

+The course has many different teachers, with different ideas about what good teaching is.
+That is fine, as we do our own thing in our lessons.
+This does make it less useful to evaluate as a team.
+Me, I see no use of this, but I will observe how that goes.

 ## References